Funnel analysis: Real world applications

 An example of how a company would use funnel analytics is by focusing on drawing actionable insights from funnels.
 Funnel analysis can be used to determine conversion and user fallout rates in a given funnel.
 An analysis to determine the steps that lead to a desired goal in order to improve future interactions in the same funnel can be done for further success.
 To illustrate further, looking at how many users actually make it to the end of the funnel, for example to make a purchase or register, compared with how many do not.

 By continuously monitoring and analyzing funnels, it is possible to assess if changes to an application or platform are having a positive effect on conversion.
 For instance, one might find that only 10% of users who come to a platform and enter the registration funnel actually reach the goal of completing registration.
 Using the funnel analytics process, it is then possible to tweak settings or features within the funnel in order to see what makes that number improve.
 Or when creating a marketing campaign, there is a chance to analyze how well the campaign is working by monitoring a funnel that brings users from the initial event all the way to purchasing a product.

 Funnel analysis helps determine the point in which users are dropping off.
 The next step is to understand why they're dropping off, in order to reduce drop off rates and in turn increase overall conversion.

-However, it's worth noting that the funnel as a linear approach is getting less relevant in today’s marketing.
-Consumers nowadays are having a more dynamic journey.
-Instead of just narrowing their options, they widen the resources to help them make a decision.
-And when they finally make a purchase, consumers share their opinion of the brand, regardless if it’s good or bad.
-They also set a standard based on their best brand experience and this affects their brand relationships and overall journey.
+Critics state the funnel, as a linear approach, is getting less relevant in today’s marketing.
+Today, Consumer experience tends to be a more varied journey.
+Instead of just narrowing their options, they expand their research further to help them reach a decision.
+When they make a purchase, consumers share their opinion of the brand, whether it be good or bad.
+They also set a standard based on their experience with the best brands, which affects their brand relationships.